 Claudia Moseley and Edward Shuster are conceptual artists working in sculpture and installation.
 Their practice explores the nature of perception, embodiment and light-time; investigating technological mediation, instrumentation, and the disappropriation of optics and geometry.
 The artists met on a protest site in the Brecon Beacons in Wales, where they began their collaboration inhabiting a tree, which led to a series of works of social sculpture, immersive installation and public pavilions in sites ranging from squats and peripheral architectural spaces to public parks.
 Now married, they live and work in London and various sites across Europe.

 Edward is a Doctor of Philosophy, having completed his thesis ‘The Pharmakology of Light-Time' at the European Graduate School.
 He previously undertook research in Optics and Geometry through a Farjam Scholarship (Prince's School), studied World Philosophies at SOAS and Western Esoteric Philosophy at Exeter University.
 Claudia studied Fine Art and Textiles at Goldsmiths University before completing a Masters degree in Environmental Anthropology at Kent University.
 They are both RSA fellows.

 Collodion prints on glass, 2015

-Current practice focuses on site-specific work utilising light in interaction with transparencies, often incorporating blown and bonded glass elements, suspended to form immersive environments that resonate with their particular spatial relations.
-The work brings into play architectural proportions, geography, geometry and anthropology, as well as the optical potential of natural and artificial light.
+Current practice focuses on site-specific work utilising light in interaction with transparencies, often incorporating blown and bonded glass elements that are suspended to form immersive environments that resonate with their particular spatial relations.
+The work brings into play architectural proportions, geography, geometry and anthropology, along with the optical potentialities of natural and artificial light.
 Combining ancient techniques with contemporary research into technological apparatus and cosmology, the work reflects on the threshold of materiality and imagines the future relics of contemporaneity.
 Many works can be looked through as well as looked directly at, projecting light-paintings, widening perceptual potentialities, and deepening the viewers awareness of their ontology leading to the technocene.

 Research seeks to open anthropological potentialities through a deepened awareness of the ontologies that lead to the technocene.
 The concern is for altarity and dys-chrony in relation to the systems of globalising cosmotechnics that operate at the threshold of materiality.